 - Sham openness.

-At the beginning, you might have an impression that they are very open to the world and other people.
+In the beginning, you might have the impression that they are very open to the world and other people.
 After some time you discover the opposite.
 Yes, they are polite, yes, they will talk about the weather with a neighbor.
 But that’s it.
 They won’t ask about your family life, they won’t invite you to the house.
 Uninvited visits are unwelcome.
 After almost 5 years I do not have Danish friends.

 - The weather.

 Clouds, rain, wind.
 No sun, no vitamin D. Depression through at least half of a year.
 And I love sun and light, and when you can just take a child and a dog and go out without wearing 3 layers of clothes.
 And in Denmark, it is wise to have a sweater, jacket, raincoat or maybe even rain shoes.
 Umbrella is not that good idea because of the wind.
 Surely, it’s not always that bad.
 Maybe there wasn’t summer this year but the previous year it was even hot here.
-I remember I took summer collection of dresses out of the wardrobe.
+I remember I took a summer collection of dresses out of the wardrobe.
 The day lasts around 20 hours during summer what makes falling asleep quite difficult.
 But in autumn and winter, lack of sun is really noticeable.

 Or rather lack of it.
 It begins the moment you arrive and try to get your CPR number.
 All your friends will advise you differently because they applied for it different ways.
 You will expect to find answers at the municipal office but it is also not that easy.
 As in many other offices, you will be told things depends on the day and the person.
 I don’t know if they don’t have the answers and they are too lazy to search for it or maybe they are sure they are right.
 But it happens that they aren’t and for those mistakes, it is you who will pay.